0xarnout/snoopy-logging-bypass/README.md

+# THIS REPOSITORY IS ARCHIVED BECAUSE INSTEAD OF THIS LIBRARY YOU CAN JUST PRELOAD LIBC (LD_PRELOAD=libc.so.6)

 ## Quick start
 Compile with `gcc bypass.so -shared -fPIC -ldl -o bypass.so`.
 Then run `LD_PRELOAD=$PWD/bypass.so bash`.
 Any commands executed in this shell will not be logged by snoopy.